pandammonium/blipper-widget-old/README.txt

 1. The Blipper Widget settings page.
 2. The widget form settings.
-3. An example of the widget in use on [pandammonium.org](http://pandammonium.org/), showing a link to my Blipfoto journal and a powered-by link.
+3. An example of the widget in use.

 == Changelog ==

+= 0.0.7 =

+* Fixed: bug that added link from the image to the blip on Blipfoto whether it was set or not.

 = 0.0.6 =